ingerjm0/writing-portfolio/kb/ftue.md

+# Knowledge Base Article - Sample 1
 **NOTE:** All links in this document will return to the knowledge base overview.

+---

-# Your First Day in Your Virtual Office
+## Your First Day in Your Virtual Office

 Welcome to your virtual workplace, a unique digital solution designed to improve collaboration, morale, and connection among your team!